Call-Me-Doc/Goob-lore/Lore Thunking/Weapons.md

 ## Greatsword
  *A two handed greatsword.
 If you need more of a explanation than that you shouldn't be wielding this.*
 - [reskin of axe? no clue on what to do with this]
+## Heavy Plasma Bow
+ *By increasing overall profile, it allows the bow to hold 2 separate Plasma Cartridges and swap between them on the fly via the flick of a switch, along with greater flight range.*
+ - can hold an additional Plasma Cartridge
+- crit deals x2 dmg [big bow gets a little more damage]
+- 90 feet of range [1.5x]